 In a factory locked device, the SecSi Sector is protected when the device is shipped from the factory.
 The SecSi Sector cannot be modified in any way.
 The device is preprogrammed with both a random number and a secure ESN.
-The 8-word random number will at addresses 000000h-000007h in word mode.
-The se-
+The 8-word random number will at addresses 00000h-000007h in word mode.
+The secure ESN will be programmed in the next 8 words at addresses 000008h-00000Fh.
+The device is available preprogrammed with one of the following: